Indonesia Visa: Requirements and How to Apply

 • Medical treatment

-These are the requirements to apply for the e-VOA for Indonesia and Bali:
+What are the requirements to apply for the Indonesia visa?

-• Passport with 6 months of validity remaining by the date of entry
+• Passport with at least 6 months of validity from the entry date and a minimum of 2 blank pages

 • Recent personal photograph